 You definitely should have your passport with you.
 Depending on times you arrive at border point - there could be and there could be not a queue.
-On Georgian side you will be asked to step out of the car and to cross the border by foot with your belongings.
+On the Georgian side, you will be asked to step out of the car and to cross the border by foot with your belongings.

-Oh, yeah in Georgian side there is Tax Free shopping available.
+Oh, yeah in Georgian side there is Tax-Free shopping available.

-are one of the best way for fast transfers between Tbilisi and Yerevan.
-The drives usually takes some 4 and a half to 6 hours.
-The price varies from 35 - 50 GEL per person.
-It's recommend you to know some basic Russian or at least have Russian speaking assistant who could help you arrange this transfer.
+are one of the best ways for fast transfers between Tbilisi and Yerevan.
+The drives usually take some 4 and a half to 6 hours.
+The price varies starting at 35 - 50 GEL per person.
+It's recommended you know some basic Russian or at least have a Russian-speaking assistant who could help you arrange this transfer.